Dan7h3x/signup.nvim/README.md

 - **Toggle Mode**: Toggle signature help in normal mode, `dock` mode.
 - **Customizable**: Highly customizable with options for icons, colors, and more.
 - **Integration**: Integrates with nvim-treesitter for syntax highlighting.
-- **Notifications**: Displays notifications for errors, warnings, and info messages.

 ## Installation